-Child Custody Laws in D.C.
+Determining Child Custody in D.C.

 Courts hearing divorce proceedings will make determinations about child care and custody from an early point.
 Since legal separation is required before a divorce in D.C., parents generally live apart before a divorce is finalized.
 A court will consider custody before the divorce and enter an order.
 A permanent determination can be made once the divorce is finalized.

-Courts can award joint custody, sole legal custody, sole physical custody, joint legal custody, joint physical custody, or whatever other forms of custody determined to be in the child's best interests.
+Courts can award sole legal custody, sole physical custody, joint legal custody, joint physical custody, or whatever other form of custody is determined to be in the child's best interests.
 D.C. law includes a presumption that joint custody is in the best interests of the child, though this presumption can be challenged (rebutted) in custody proceedings.
 There are also some red flags that will weigh against custody.
 Domestic violence, child abuse or neglect, and parental kidnapping reverse the presumption and favor sole custody.

-|Year Uniform Child Custody Act Adopted||1983.|
+|Year Uniform Child Custody Act Adopted||

-|Joint Custody an Option?||Yes, § 16-911(a)(1)(A).
-There is a rebutable presumption that joint custody is in the best interests of a child, 16-914(a)(2).
+Yes.
+In fact, there's a rebuttable presumption that joint custody is in the best interests of a child as per Section 16-914(a)(2).

-|Are Grandparent Visitation Rights Recognized?||No.|
+|Are Grandparent Visitation Rights Recognized?||

-|Are a Child's Own Wishes Considered?||Yes.|
+|Are a Child's Own Wishes Considered?||

 Contact a qualified attorney.